 How to Remortgage

-- Use a “whole market” broker to help you find the right deal – don’t simply stick with your current lender, and don’t use a broker who can only explore a part of the market.
+Follow these steps to get a better mortgage deal.
+Don’t simply stick with your current lender, and don’t use a broker who can only explore a part of the market.
 There are over 1000 mortgage deals out there and you need to be able to choose from them all.
-A whole market broker, like Solution Loans and its partner, has the tools to help you do this very quickly.

 Our Money & Credit Guides

 If you’re uncertain which type of credit might suit you or you have a money problem then one of guides may help you.
 We summarise each type of loan and their pros and cons, and address issues regarding debt and credit ratings.

 When planning the moment to remortgage keep in mind that the process can take four to eight weeks.
 This is simply because the process involves property valuations, credit checks, legal paperwork, etc.